DigiBP/Team-Victorinox/README.md

 </div>

 ## First Element: Timer Start Event (Weekly Report)
 The process begins with a Timer Start Event set in the BPMN diagram (Camunda Platform 7).
-This timer, configured as a "Duration" type, initiates the process every 10 seconds for demonstration.
+This timer, configured as a "Cycle" type, initiates the process every 10 seconds for demonstration.
 Ideally, in real-life applications, this process would start weekly, every Monday morning, to generate the report.

 <div align="center">
     <img src="Processes/Process%202%20(images)/P2_timer_start_event.png" alt="P2 Timer Start Event" style="width: 20%;">